AntonioDiaz/cloud_developer/README.md

   * Alternatively, you can clone the repo for the entire nanodegree cloud-developer and find the files for this course in the path https://github.com/udacity/cloud-developer/tree/master/course-02/exercises
 * Clone Repository
 * Installing project dependencies
   * This project uses NPM to manage software dependencies.
-NPM Relies on the package.json file located in the root of this repository.
+NPM Relies on the `package.json` file located in the root of this repository.
-  * After cloning, open your terminal in the repo directory and run:
+  * After cloning, open your terminal in the repo directory and run: `npm install`
-     * > npm install
 * Understanding the Code
-* Running our server and making requests
+* Running our server and making requests: `npm run dev`
-  * > npm run dev

 #### Verification Testing
 * Unit Tests